krithr/ahcg2017_starterpipeline/README.md

 * This pipeline is a variant calling pipeline.
 * The expected output is a VCF file containing potential variants (/data2/AHCG2017FALL/output).
 * The test dataset is located here: https://www.ncbi.nlm.nih.gov/sra/SRX332536%5Baccn%5D.
+* Looking for specific liquid biopsy scientific papers and finding the best practice methods to optimize the variant calling pipeline.

 ## Mission Statement